-Charge the battery to a maximum of 10 % of the capacity specified on battery housing 2.
+Charge the 12 V battery to a maximum of 10 % of the capacity specified on battery housing 2.

-- Switch off the battery charger after charging and disconnect from the battery.
+- Switch off the battery charger after charging and disconnect from the 12-V battery.

 The charging current, charging voltage, and charging time must not be exceeded.

-Charge the battery regularly 3 months when the motorcycle is not in use
+Recharge the 12-V battery 3 months

+regularly when the motorcy-

+cle is not being used